 Consider using a citation management software, such as RefWorks or Endnote, to simplify the process of collecting, organizing, and formatting your citations.
 The library offers group instruction or individual consultation for both tools.
 For more information about either tool, view the citing sources guide.

 In the biomedical sciences and allied health fields, the most popular citation styles are the APA Style (American Psychological Association) and Vancouver Style (also known as the Uniform Requirements for Manuscripts Submitted to Biomedical Journals) (http://www.icmje.org/)

-APA style is commonly used in the allied health fields, including Nursing.
+APA style is commonly used in the nursing and allied health fields.

 Citation builders may help you learn the basics of formatting references.

 What to Cite?

 Here's a short list of reasons you should cite: